Mr. Clean, Look out!

 - The Man Your Man Could Smell Like openly exploits and lampshades this trope.

-- Fabio Lanzoni, who has been in both commercials (such as the famous I Can't Believe It's Not Butter commercial from 1996), TV and movies, as well as the covers of numerous romance novels from the 80s and 90s.
+- Fabio Lanzoni, who has been in commercials (such as the famous I Can't Believe It's Not Butter commercial from 1996), TV shows and movies, as well as the covers of numerous romance novels from the 1980s and 1990s.

 Anime and Manga